 2. Personal data processed

-The following personal data are provided to PayLead by Lydia:
+The following Personal Data are communicated to PayLead by Lydia Solutions :

 - Name of your bank

 - Bank transactions: transaction name, date, place, amount, merchant, truncated PAN number (last 4 digits)

 - unique user identifier (token)

 PayLead identifies you only by means of a unique user identifier, called a "token", made up of a series of numbers and letters.
 This is known as pseudonymisation.

 By analysing your banking data, PayLead also processes your consumer habits (your favourite brands, your favourite shops, the geographical areas where you usually shop, your average basket), your average salary, your exceptional income or life events that can be deducted from your purchases (such as weddings, births, etc).

 As part of the support procedure, we process additional personal data of any kind that you may communicate to us.
 On this occasion, we ask you to limit the information shared to what is strictly necessary, and in particular to what is required by us to respond to your request.

 Your Personal Data is used for a specific period of time, strictly limited to the purposes for which it was collected: